BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9VirtualPetGame.md

   print pets[user input pet #]
-  print pets[user input pet #] get list of actions prompt type one of the listed actions (MUST not be numbered!) collect input (accept all inputs this time. even gibberish like “lkjsdf”) pets[user input pet #] do action (user input action string)
+  print pets[user input pet #] get list of actions prompt type one of the listed actions (MUST not be numbered!) collect input (accept all inputs even gibberish like “lkjsdf”) pets[user input pet #] do action (user input action string)
 ```